sg16-unicode/sg16-meetings/README.md

   - PBrett asked if anyone could comment regarding the utility of `std::message`.
   - Steve responded that the main problem with message catalogs is that they don't tend to work well with real languages.
-  - PBrett reported having good experience with GNU gettext, but that it required disicpline to be used successfully.
+  - PBrett reported having good experience with GNU gettext, but that it required discipline to be used successfully.
   - PBrett stated that the other elephant in the room is locale, but noted that `std::format()` provides a foundation we can build on.